 If you are unfit for work or unable to work, you must inform the faculty's administration without delay but no later than 9.00 a.m.
-For this purpose, please use the functional address krankfb8@unibremen.de).
+For this purpose, please use the functional address krankfb8@unibremen.de (or for employees of SOCIUM: socium-verwaltung@uni-bremen.de).
 Your superior should also be informed.